What’s Up Hungry People

 So, whether you’re planning a casual get-together, a picnic in the park, or simply craving a delicious snack, this chunky guacamole will always hit the spot.
 It’s versatile, customizable, and bursting with flavors that will make anyone’s taste buds dance with joy.

 - Cut each avocado in half lengthwise to the pit in the center.
 Use the knife to remove the pit.

 - Cube the avocado while still in the skin and then add to a bowl with the lemon and lime juice to keep the cubes from browning.

-- Slice the onions and cherry tomatoes and toss into the bowl with the avocado.
-Sprinkle in the cumin, cayenne, cilantro, garlic, salt, and pepper.
+- Slice the onions and cherry tomatoes and toss them into the bowl with the avocado.
+Sprinkle in the cayenne pepper, cilantro, minced garlic, salt, and pepper.